Swiss Franc Trading On A Positive Footing This Morning | Action Forex

-In the Asian session, at GMT0400, the pair is trading at 0.9257, with the USD trading 1.17% lower against the CHF from Friday’s close.
+In the Asian session, at GMT0400, the pair is trading at 0.9333, with the USD trading 0.67% lower against the CHF from yesterday’s close.

 - advertisement -